kevinpurdy/home-assistant-ds18b20/README.md

 Connect DS18b20 1-Wire sensor(s) to the Raspberry Pi and enable 1-wire using the Raspberry Pi configuration tool.

-If you are using a non-standard GPIO pin for 1-wire, don't forget to specify the GPIO pin in `config.txt`, e.g: `dtoverlay=w1-gpio,gpiopin=14`
+If you are using a non-standard GPIO pin for 1-wire, don't forget to specify the GPIO pin in `home-assistant-ds18b20.yaml`, e.g: `dtoverlay=w1-gpio,gpiopin=14`

 ## Installation